-- g.
-Before the opening date of the regular season, member schools and individual students are limited to two interschool scrimmage dates only.
-For any scrimmage, there shall be no kick-off or return of other kicks.
-Coaches must be on the field, and they shall be responsible for the supervision and administration of the scrimmage. - h.
+g.
 The limit on the number of games for all teams other than senior high varsity is eight games per season with the exception of Classes 5A and 6A teams that include 9th graders only, sophomore teams and junior varsity teams can play nine games.